Guide to Resources in Laboratory Sciences

 MEDLINE (PubMed)* – Comprehensive biomedical journal literature, multi-lingual, from the (U.S.) National Library of Medicine.
 Free Medline search tool for Medline developed by National Center for Biotechnology Information (NCBI).

-CINAHL Plus with with Full Text (EBSCO) – (for UAMS only) See CINAHL tutorials
+CINAHL Complete (EBSCO) – (for UAMS only) See CINAHL tutorials

 AccessMedicine – 5 concurrent users.
 Full text and images from the most recent editions of gold standard textbooks in internal medicine, cardiology, genetics, pharmacology, diagnosis and management, basic sciences, and patient care.
 Some features require free account registration, including the USMLE practice from the Lange Self Assessment Tool.